dgoldman0/homeless/nation_vox/writing_prompts.md

 ---

-### **20. Make a case for why forgetting is more important than remembering.**
+### **20. Describe how memory shapes a society—for better or worse.**

-Argue why forgetting—not remembering—may be the more important force in shaping individuals, relationships, or civilizations.
+Explore the role memory plays in how a culture or community functions.
+Consider public rituals, education, trauma, identity, or technology.
+What does a society gain or lose through what it chooses to remember—or forget?

 #### Rubric

-* Takes a clear position and sustains it throughout.
+Clearly articulates the role of memory in a cultural or societal context

-* Demonstrates depth in interpreting the function of forgetting.
+* Demonstrates nuanced understanding of both benefits and risks
-* Balances individual, social, and conceptual dimensions.
+* Balances examples from social, historical, or symbolic domains
-* Avoids false dichotomies between forgetting and remembering.
+* Explores structural or collective dimensions without reverting to the personal
-* Provides thoughtful examples or hypothetical scenarios.
+* Maintains internal consistency while considering multiple viewpoints